pubcodetools/japan-postal-code/README.md

 ## Where is sample codes?
 You can get sample codes [here](https://github.com/pubcodetools/japan-postal-code-sample).

-## Where is the original japan postal code data
+## Where is the original japan postal code data?
 You can get data [here](https://www.post.japanpost.jp/zipcode/download.html).